-I said about HOP! that will be semi-lowcost, which means that the operator will practice low prices, starting from 55 EUR per segment, but will also offer certain facilities to passengers.
-It will practice a policy similar to that found at Fly Niki and Germanwings.
-It is a policy I also encourage for TAROM.
+I said about HOP! that it will be semi-low cost, which means that the operator will charge low prices, starting from 55 EUR per segment, but will also offer certain facilities to passengers.
+He will pursue a policy similar to that found in Fly Niki and Germanwings.
+It is a policy that I also encourage for TAROM.
 Read my article in ANAT magazine - TAROM, Flaps Up!

 A low-cost division can save a lot of money.
 On short routes there is no need for a catering service on board and even luggage on the hold.
 Small aircraft may be operated differently from those in a full-service company, including the policy of technical overhauls.